How are uncollectable debts and the risk of non-payment recorded?

 Why this matters

 These adjustments stop debtors being overstated and ensure the cost of credit sales that go bad is charged in the right period.
-Exam questions reward correct handling of GST on a write-off (reversed) versus the allowance (no GST), and the net debtors presentation on the balance sheet.
+Exam questions reward correct handling of GST on a write-off (reversed) versus the allowance (no GST), the choice and consistent application of an estimation method, and the net debtors presentation on the balance sheet.